How Much Money Could a Medicare Supplement Plan Save Me?

 What is a Medicare Supplement plan?

 If you already have Medicare Part A, which generally helps pay for hospital services, some skilled nursing facility services, and hospice care, and Medicare Part B, which generally helps pay for medical services such as doctor visits and outpatient diagnostic services, you are eligible to apply for a Medicare Supplement plan.
-(However, your acceptance into a plan is not always guaranteed – click here for details.)
+(However, your acceptance into a plan is not always guaranteed.
+Find out when you can buy a Medicare Supplement plan.)

 You may have a number of Medicare Supplement plan options to choose from, depending on where you live.
 With the exception of Massachusetts, Minnesota and Wisconsin, which have their own standardized Medicare Supplement plans, Medicare Supplement plans come in 10 standardized benefit plans, identified by alphabetical letter.
 An insurance company does not have to offer all 10 standardized benefit plans, and not all plan types may be available where you live.
 However, each standardized Medicare Supplement plan must offer the same standard benefits, no matter which insurance company sells it.